multiversx/mx-exchange-docs/docs/products/liquidity.md

 ## Beyond Liquidity Pools

-On xExchange, Liquidity Pool (LP) tokens can be staked in [dedicated farms](/xexchange-products/yield-farming.md) for each pool, earning additional rewards in xMEX tokens.
+On xExchange, Liquidity Pool (LP) tokens can be staked in [dedicated farms](/products/yield-farming.md) for each pool, earning additional rewards in xMEX tokens.

 A liquidity provider earns rewards from two sources: trading fees from the liquidity pool and xMEX rewards for staking LP tokens in a farm.

-Additionally, they can opt into a third stream through [Dual Farms](/xexchange-products/dual-farms.md) for even more rewards.
+Additionally, they can opt into a third stream through [Dual Farms](/products/dual-farms.md) for even more rewards.

 :::tip
 The LP token is essential—you’ll need it to withdraw your stake from the liquidity pool.
 :::

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## What is Impermanent loss?